kubernetes/enhancements/keps/sig-scheduling/5690-dra-preemption/README.md

 does, so the plugin behaves as it would without this feature enabled.

-Preemption as a whole cannot make progress while the API server is unavailable: victim pods cannot be deleted and their ResourceClaims cannot be deallocated, so claim nominations will expire.
-Once the API server is available again, preemptors whose nominations expired may preempt a further set of victims.
+Preemption as a whole cannot make progress while the API server is unavailable: victim pods cannot be deleted and their ResourceClaims cannot be deallocated, so claim nominations remain active until the API server recovers and the victim claims are deallocated.

 ###### What are other known failure modes?

 - The resourceclaim controller does not deallocate a nominated claim, for example because it is unhealthy.
+The preemptor remains unschedulable and its nomination continues to hold the simulated capacity until the controller recovers and deallocates the claim (or the preemptor is deleted).
-The preemptor's nomination expires and it preempts a further set of victims.
-This is visible as a rising `expired` count on `scheduler_dra_claim_nominations_total`, and as a persistently non-zero `scheduler_dra_claim_nominations`.
-Detection is by those metrics; there is no mitigation in the scheduler beyond the expiry bound, since the scheduler cannot make the controller progress.
+  This is visible as a persistently non-zero `scheduler_dra_claim_nominations` gauge.
+Detection is by that metric; since the devices themselves remain allocated in the API until the controller runs, operator attention is required to restore the controller.
 - The scheduler restarts while preemptions are settling.
 Nominations are in memory and are lost, so the affected preemptors may have their devices taken by another pod or may preempt again.
 The effect is limited to preemptions that were in flight at the time of the restart.